United Arab Airlines Flight 869 (1962): Accident

 Flight 869 took off from Hong Kong Kai Tak Airport for the first leg of its journey to Cairo.
+After takeoff, the aircraft climbed to 31,000 ft.

 At 15:08 UTC, the aircraft entered the Bangkok Flight Information Region boundary, and established contact with Bangkok Air Traffic Control at 15:14.
 Upon initial contact, the flight advised ATC that they had passed the Ubol NDB at 15:13 UTC, and requested to fly direct to the Bangkok VOR.
 This request was granted, and at 15:17, the crew reported their estimated time of arrival (ETA) at the VOR as 15:47.
 A further report gave the ETA of their crossing at the 100 mi perimeter from the VOR at 15:30 UTC.

 The aircraft reported that they crossed the 100-mile perimeter at 15:29, switching to Bangkok Control.
 Upon initial contact with Bangkok control at 15:30, the crew requested descent, reporting their position to be 90 mi out from the VOR.
 Bangkok Control then instructed the crew to descend to 4000 ft while tracking on the 073 radial of the Bangkok VOR.
 This instruction was acknowledged by the crew.
 During the descent, the crew was advised of the weather conditions at Bangkok and to contact Bangkok Approach control at 15:39 UTC.

 Bangkok Approach Control took responsibility for the aircraft at 15:40 UTC.
 Upon first contact, the crew gave a new ETA at the VOR as 15:44, and reported that they were descending from 13,000 ft.
 Approach control cleared the aircraft for an approach to runway 21R after crossing the VOR.

 Contact was lost at 15:50.
 It was estimated the aircraft crashed at 15:44-15:45 UTC.